 The intellectual and editorial independence of the NVM is vital to its integrity and status as an accredited museum.

 In our programme, the NVM seeks to inspire and empower curators to create exhibitions and events in line with our mission.

 Sarah Briggs (Museum Association)

 Keith Stuart (Novelist and journalist)

-Gaetano Dimita (Queens University, London)
+Gaetano Dimita (Queen Mary University of London)